annzjob/Typicodeautomation/README.md

 This contains:
-Feature File --> Contains Specflow scenarios in Gherkin
+Feature File(APItests.feature) --> Contains Specflow scenarios in Gherkin

 Step definition-->Actual definition of steps for the implementation of CRUD operations